 "i just come home from the hotel today ......and i must say i thought it was out of this world ....its sooo big you can get lost ..its spotless, rooms are big in a great location ......it was my first time to visit tunisia and im looking to book again for the summer .....food is basic if u like salads then ull be ok .......i only have two complaints about the hotel ......the staff at recption are not very helpfull and as a 4 star hotel their internet is very bad ,any one going that need to use internet for work ect is advised to take a laptop with them .other wise ill be back see u soon lads xxxthanks for a great week sue xx"

 - Travel date: 7th February 2009

 10 is not enough!
 Absolutely amazing!
 T...

+"10 is not enough!
+Absolutely amazing!
+The best holiday in my life!
 Excellent service.
 There is no words good enough to describe :)"